 The Level 3 Award in Education and Training is an accredited qualification on the RQF framework, regulated by Ofqual.
 You’ll learn all about the roles, responsibilities, and relationships involved in further education, how to deliver inclusive sessions which engage and motivate learners, and the use of assessment methods and record-keeping.

-What’s more, even though you’ll need to demonstrate teaching competency as you complete this course, you’ll have the option to do this by microteaching a short lesson to a peer group, meaning that you can gain your level 3 teaching qualification without classroom experience.
+What’s more, even though you’ll need to demonstrate teaching competency as you complete this course, you’ll have the option to do this by microteaching a short lesson to a peer group.

 What you'll learn